 From Tokyo, take the JR Tohoku Shinkansen to Koriyama and then change trains to Aizu-Wakamatsu Station.
 From there, you can walk or cycle to the castle, or take a bus to Tsurugajo Kitaguchi bus stop.

-While the castle has been rebuilt, the garden's walls and moats are original
+While the castle has been rebuilt, its walls and moats are still extant

 The castle is surrounded by the immaculate Tsuruga Castle Park, filled with beautiful cherry blossom trees which reach spectacular full bloom in April.